6. đŸȘ„ Use the Model Warper#

 4. If steps 1-3 go well, it then generates a new (warped) model.

 How the engine warps the model is very customizable.
 This is because source models can have a variety of scaling requirements.
-For example, some components might suit using uniform scaling, while other components might suit non-uniform scaling.
-The flexibility of model warping, combined with OpenSim’s inherent component-based flexibility, makes model warping more complicated than mesh warping (as described in 🪄 Use the Mesh Warper).
+For example, some components might suit uniform scaling, while other components might suit non-uniform warping.
+The flexibility of model warping, combined with OpenSim’s inherent flexibility (many different components, wrapping, custom joints, etc.), makes model warping more complicated than mesh warping (as described in Use the Mesh Warper).

 _images/tut6_model-warping-dependencies-example.svg

-Fig. 6.2 A directed graph showing the dependencies used to create a warped model (warped_model.osim ).
-The engine loads the source model (model.osim) and warping configuration (model.warpconfig.toml).
-The configuration declares that some components in the model (e.g. point) should be warped with a TPS technique, which creates dependencies on corresponding .landmarks.csv files.#
+Fig. 6.2 An example directed graph that shows the dependencies used to create a warped model (warped_model.osim ).
+Arrows indicate dependencies (they point from something that depdends on something else).
+In this example, the engine loads the source model (model.osim) and warping configuration (model.warpconfig.toml), which declares that some components in the model (e.g. point) should be warped with a TPS technique, which creates dependencies on corresponding .landmarks.csv files.
+The model warping engine’s job is to provide a consistent framework for designing warp behavior.
+The UI’s job is to present the underlying complexity as readable checklists, warnings, and errors (Fig. 6.1).#

 Note

-If this technical explanation seems a bit complicated, don’t panic 😨.
-It’s only here to give you a vague idea of what’s happening under the hood, so that you can develop a general intuition about what’s actually going on, rather than it feeling like magic.
+Don’t Panic: This technical explanation is only here to give you a vague high-level idea of what’s happening under the hood, so that you can develop a general intuition about what’s actually going on, rather than it feeling like magic.

-The practical usage of the tool (covered next) is designed to be very linear, provide constant feedback, suggestions, debug messages, and so on.
+The practical usage of the tool (covered next) is designed to present the process as a linear sequence of steps with constant feedback, suggestions, debug messages, and so on.

 Warning